advance100/doc_webpack/How-to-write-a-plugin.md

 ## Accessing the compilation

 Using the compiler object, you may bind callbacks that provide a reference to each new compilation.
 These compilations provide callbacks for hooking into numerous steps within the build process.
+Some plugin callbacks are asynchronous, and pass a callback that must be invoked when your plugin is finished.

 ```javascript
 function HelloCompilationPlugin(options) {